sandeep-tukaram/algods/problems/optimization/container-with-most-water.md

 ## Approach 3: Two Pointer Technique

+### The Two Pointer Approach Explained:

+1. Start with the widest possible container (left=0, right=n-1).
+2. Calculate the area of this container.
+3. To find a potentially larger container, we need to increase the minimum height.
+4. Move the pointer that points to the smaller height inward:
+   - If height[left] <= height[right], move left pointer to the right.
+   - Otherwise, move right pointer to the left.
+5. Continue this process until the pointers meet.

+### The Insight Behind the Optimization

+The key insight is realizing that when we move a pointer inward, the width of the container decreases.
+For the area to increase, the minimum height must increase by enough to compensate for the reduced width.

+By always moving the pointer that points to the smaller height, we maximize our chances of finding a larger container.
+If we were to move the pointer with the larger height, the minimum height (and thus the container's area) would either stay the same or decrease, which isn't helpful.

+### Analysis:
+- **Time Complexity**: O(n) - We process each element at most once.
+- **Space Complexity**: O(1) - We only use two pointers and a variable to track the maximum area.

 The two-pointer approach offers an elegant solution with linear time complexity:

+### Implementation:

 ```java
 int twoPointer(int[] heights) {